Brooklyn Signature vs Nectar Synopsis

 The primary difference between Nectar and the Brooklyn Signature in our eyes comes down to feel.
 Technically, the bed uses a thin layer of memory foam in its quilted cover, but you really don’t feel much of it.
 Rather the true feel of the mattress comes from the two top layers of TitanFlex proprietary foam.
 These two layers give the bed a soft, neutral-foam feel.

-What we mean by the term neutral-foam is the the top layers are soft, accommodating and comfortable, but they don’t quite conform or hug your body the way traditional memory foam does.
+What we mean by the term neutral-foam is that the top layers are soft, accommodating and comfortable, but they don’t quite conform or hug your body the way traditional memory foam does.
 The TitanFlex foam layers are also more responsive than memory foam.
 Overall, the bed is very comfortable.
 In our experience, we’ve found that a soft, neutral-foam feel pleases a wide variety of people.
 In other words, despite what your material preference may be (memory foam, latex foam, etc.), chances are you’ll enjoy the soft, comforting feel of the Brooklyn Signature mattress.

 Another major difference between Nectar and the Brooklyn Signature is how each mattress is made.
 The Brooklyn Signature is a hybrid mattress that is comprised of five different layers and totals 12″ thick.
 Most notably, the bed uses 6″ ascension pocketed coils for its primary support system.
 Nectar, on the other hand, is made entirely of foam and totals 11″ thick.
 Instead of coils, the bed uses a dense layer of poly foam for its main support structure.